Haunted Attractions in Dublin

 The Hellfire club was a group of the young wealthy men of Dublin, that came together to drink, gamble, hire prostitutes, torture animals and even do a bit of Satan worshipping.
 There are countless stories about what more went on at the Hellfire Club, but all we know for sure is that they’re cruel.
 Hidden in Dublin’s mountains, the ruins of The Hellfire Club are located, which nowadays can be visited by taking a guided tour.

 The Shelbourne Hotel

 If you’re scared of ghosts, we would advise you not to stay in the Shelbourne, especially not on the sixth floor.
-Management at the five-star hotel in Dublin city centre have admitted that several terrified guests have ran out of one of the rooms screaming in panic.
-One of them, is famous actress Lily Collins.
-It is said that the ghost is a seven-year old girl named Mary Masters, who died in 1791 in the hotel due to Cholera.
+Management at the five-star hotel in Dublin city centre has admitted that several terrified guests have run out of one of the rooms screaming in panic.
+One of them is the famous actress Lily Collins.
+It is said that the ghost is a seven-year-old girl named Mary Masters, who died in 1791 in the hotel due to Cholera.

 We hope that after reading this blog, you still are interested in visiting Dublin.
-Luckily, The Alex isn’t haunted, you can sleep here all peacefully without having to be scared to be waked up in your dreams by a strange visitor.
+Luckily, The Alex isn’t haunted, you can sleep here all peacefully without having to be scared to be woken-up from your dreams by a strange visitor.